jecki/DHParser/documentation_src/manuals/05_testing.rst

 test-driven-grammar-development becomes an almost invaluable tool.
 (An alternative approach would be to use machine-learning to "read" this kind of data, e.g. `GROBID`_ for bibliographies.
 Your mileage may vary with either approach.
-It is also imaginable to employ machine learning to find formal grammars that match a large set of test-cases, but I am not aware of any particular examples.)
+It is also at least in principle possible to employ machine learning to find formal grammars that match a large set of test-cases ("Grammar Induction").)

 Monitoring AST-creation